SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox-kubeadm/SM-Cluster/README.md

       kubectl get nodes
     ```
 ## Stage 6: Join other control plane nodes
- - SSH to other control plane nodes and run kubeadm join commandline for control plane.
+ - SSH to other control plane nodes and run kubeadm join command for control plane.
  - Ensure that --apiserver-advertise-address "IP_ADDRESS_OF_CONTROLPLANE_NODE_BEING_JOINED" is appended to kubeadm join commandline.
  - Verify the joining of control plane nodes by launching
  ```